 We started with Biomagic for both our grey and black water, but while it’s fine for grey water, it does bugger all for black water: our van smelled of sewerage when we drove around.
 Not pleasant!

-Side note: If we had it our way (again), we’d have a composting toilet, as we’d prefer not having to use chemicals at all.
+If we had it our way (again), we’d have a composting toilet, as we’d prefer not to have to use chemicals at all.

 You could go without gloves but you’d want to make sure you scrub your hands thoroughly after handling your grey water and toilet waste.
 Dump stations can be revolting.
 We are against single-use items, with these being the exception for hygiene reasons.
 However, we did use and recommend biodegradable disposable gloves.